apache/pulsar/site2/docs/client-libraries-python.md

 You can use a Pulsar Python client to create producers, consumers, and readers.

 All the methods in producer, consumer, and reader of a Python client are thread-safe.
-You can read the API docs for the Python client [here](/api/python).
+You can read the [API docs](/api/python) for the Python client.

 ## Installation